Brent Cross West Railway Station

 Location

-The station is on the former site of the Cricklewood TMD (traction maintenance depot) which is used by East Midlands Railway and Thameslink, between existing Cricklewood and Hendon stations.
+The station is on the former site of the Cricklewood TMD (traction maintenance depot) which was used by East Midlands Railway and Thameslink, between existing Cricklewood and Hendon stations.
 The depot was moved slightly south onto a bigger site.

 Further plans